JUB-Yoush/personal-site/src/routes/blog/honning-innovating.md

 If you want to focus on improving your scope/level design skills, come up with interesting ways to apply existing gameplay systems you already know work.

 ## And that's it!
 More posts on the way.
 I'm just like the thinker, except not a bronze sculpture in france.
-And I think about making video games instead of the human condition or whatever.
+And I think about making video games instead of the human condition.

 ## Bibliography